-The Tula Ergonomic Baby impressed us in our testing and earned one of two Editors' Choice Awards.
-Its supreme comfort and ease of use set it apart from other soft-structured carriers and its superb craftsmanship and beautiful patterns make it a mom favorite.
+The Tula Standard Ergonomic Baby was a top performer in our testing, taking home an Editor's Choice award thanks to its outstanding ease of use and comfort.
+With durability that inspires confidence for years to come and cute and colorful patterns to choose from, this carrier is sure to be a mom favorite.
 While we gave our Top Pick for Use With An Infant to the Baby K'tan, it is worth noting that the Tula performed just as well in our tests with a small infant by utilizing the Infant Insert.
 Read on to learn how it performed in our tests and why we named it Editors' Choice.

 The Tula was the top-scoring carrier in this category, earning a 9 of 10.
 The design is roomy at the top, and allows for a lot of wiggle space around your baby, while still providing plenty of support in the deep seat.
 The fabric is thin and pliable, yet strong.
 The thinner fabric makes it less bulky and more breathable than other carriers; it actually feels more like a thick t-shirt and is incredibly soft where it comes in contact with your baby.
 The leg holes come with a rim of padding on the edge for added comfort.
 Our testers had no trouble getting their baby to fall asleep and stay asleep in this carrier, a sure sign in our book that baby is truly comfortable.